swt30/thesis/chapters/05-migration/05-migration.md

 As the planet is moved closer to the star, the atmosphere expands while the other layers remain virtually static.

 Comparing [@fig:migration-10Mearth] to [@fig:migration-1Mearth] then shows that this effect is exaggerated for low-mass planets ($\approx 1\,$M$_\oplus$).
-This is a consequence of the effect I observed in @sec:heating-and-the-atmosphere, where lower-mass planets have lower gravity and are unable to hold onto their heated atmospheres.
+This is a consequence of lower-mass planets having lower gravity and being unable to hold onto their heated atmospheres.

 By linking the temperature of the planet to its orbital separation, we can also see that large radial changes occur across a reasonable range of orbital distances and are not just confined to planets orbiting very close to their host star.
 The range of orbital separations shown in [@fig:migration-1Mearth; @fig:migration-3Mearth; @fig:migration-5Mearth; @fig:migration-10Mearth] is similar to the range from Mercury to Saturn in our solar system.